boristsr/gdcorner-website/_documentation/rushhour/11-vehicleimporter.md

 ### Vehicle Controls or Trains Poorly

+In Rush Hour 1.2 in UE 5.1 & 5.2, there is a bug where "Use Legacy Wheel Friction Position" is not preserved in new vehicles.
+Ensure this is enabled on the newly imported vehicle in the VehicleMovementComponent.

 Try lowering the `Center Of Mass Offset` on the Mesh component in the `BP_<VehicleName>` Blueprint

 Open the Blueprint